MrHaribo/mrharibo.github.io/usermanagement/index.md

 ## Session Store

 MicroNet uses [Couchbase](https://www.couchbase.com/) as a NoSQL database to provide Session Store capabilities.
-Think of the session store as a shared data storage used by your Microservices to persist data for a set amount of time or indefinitly.
-The distibuted nature of Couchbase makes it possible to make often used session data highly available among services using eventual consistency concepts.
+Think of the session store as a shared data storage used by your Microservices to persist data for a set amount of time or infinitely.
+The distributed nature of Couchbase makes it possible to make often used session data highly available among services using eventual consistency concepts.

 > Because multiple instances of several Microservices are deployed to make these Microservice applications reliable and scalable, services are not allowed to store session data directly in-memory.
 Instead the session store must be used to persist data between requests.
 This design encourages stateless message transfers.